aligent/magento-async-events/README.md

 ## Replays

 An event can be replayed independent of its status.
 This is useful to debug or replay an event when all retries are exhausted.

-Replays start a new chain of delivery attempts and will respect the same retry limit if they fail again.
+Replays start a new chain of delivery attempts and will respect the same retry mechanism if they fail again.

-## Search Events
+## Lucene Query Syntax

 All events are indexed in Elasticsearch by default.
 This allows you to search through events including the event payload!

 The module supports [Lucene Query Syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) to query event data like attributes.

-The following attributes are available
+The following attributes are available accross all asynchronous events.

 ```
 log_id